hannenz/brightbox/README.md

 ### CSS:

-See brightbox.css and adjust to fit your needs
+See jquery.brightbox.css and adjust to fit your needs